DpkRn/LinkBridger/README.md

 ### Why LinkBridger is Superior

 #### 1. **Brand Identity** 🎯
 Your links become part of your brand identity, not generic shortened URLs.
-When someone sees `clickly.cv/yourname/linkedin`, they immediately know it's your link and can easily remember the pattern for other platforms.
+When someone sees `yourname.clickly.cv/linkedin`, they immediately know it's your link and can easily remember the pattern for other platforms.
+The custom subdomain format (`username.clickly.cv`) makes your links even more professional and memorable.

 #### 2. **User Trust** 🤝
 Transparent, readable URLs build more trust than mysterious short codes.
 Users can see where the link will take them before clicking, reducing phishing concerns.